sva-dsi/2018-fall-course/README.md

 ## Course Description

-Mapping data to visuals is as much an exercise in design as it is a political one.
+Encoding data to visuals is as much an exercise in design as it is a political one.
 The ways in which we filter, aggregate, scale, and process data into information are an accumulation of decisions guided consciously and unconciously by our training and our biases (and perhaps even ignorances) that ultimately affect people and places from local to global scales.
 Now more than ever, we carry immense power and responsibility to critically engage with the tools, the people, the institutions, and the discourses surrounding data driven and generative visualizations.

 This course is about data visualization and the technologies that allow for information production and propogation.
-By working through the data visualization pipeline, from data aquisition to designing interactions, we will develop an understanding of how to build beautiful and thoughtful visual outputs using the modern web and at the same time learn to critically engage with data driven visuals and interactives.
+By working through the data visualization pipeline, from data aquisition to designing interactions, we will develop an understanding of how to build beautiful and thoughtful visual outputs using the modern tools and at the same time learn to critically engage with data driven visuals and interactives.

 This course is project based, comprised of weekly visualization exercises/projects and culminating in a final project.
 The goal is to allow you to expand and extend your skills towards your own topic of interest and/or coursework.

 ## Learning Objectives & Outcomes

-The goal of this course is to establish the technical and conceptual foundations for building thoughtful, engaging, and considerate information visualizations.
+The goal of this course is to establish the technical and conceptual foundations for building thoughtful, engaging, and considerate data visualizations.
 By engaging with each step of the data visualization process, from data acquisition to interface design, you will learn to critically engage with data and the tools and media for communicating through/with data.

 Core outcomes of this course include your ability to:

 * assess, manipulate, and analyze data
 * engage with the culture of data and information visualization and the politics of making data driven visuals.
-* create visualizations and other tangible media from data of varying formats and sources using [R]() and HTML5 (html/css/javascript)
+* create visualizations and other tangible media from data of varying formats and sources using [R](https://www.r-project.org/) and [HTML5](https://en.wikipedia.org/wiki/HTML5) (html/css/javascript)
 * effectively use version control and collaboration workflows (e.g. Github)
 * publish data and visualizations to the web